webqit/webflo/README.md

 #### Client-Side: Navigation Responses

 On the client (the browser), every navigation event (page-to-page navigation, history back and forward navigation, and form submissions) initiates a request/response flow.
 The request object Webflo generates for these navigations is assigned an `Accept: application/json` header, so that data can be obtained as a JSON object.
-This request goes through the route's workflow (whether in the `/client`, `/worker`, or `/server` layer), and the JSON data obtained is simply sent into the already running HTML document as `document.state.page`.
+This request gets handled by route handlers, and the JSON data obtained is simply sent into the already running HTML document as `document.state.page`.
 This makes it globally accessible to embedded scripts and rendering logic!
 (Details in [Rendering and Templating](#rendering-and-templating).)

 ### Rendering and Templating